GEM-analytics/gemact/_sources/gemanalytics.rst

 I am postdoctoral researcher in the Section of Biostatistics, at the Department of Public Health of the University of Copenhagen.

-I obtained my PhD in 'Advances in Claims Reserve Modelling' from the School of Statistical Sciences at 'La Sapienza' University of Rome.
+I obtained my PhD from the School of Statistical Sciences at 'La Sapienza', University of Rome.

 My research interests are primarily survival analysis, claims reserving models in non-life insurance and computational methods for non-life insurance.